stackforge/libra/doc/api/rest/load-balancer.rst

 the load balancer is being used to deliver data to a Galera database cluster.
 The default load balancing algorithm used is set to ROUND\_ROBIN.

+The load balancer options consist of a 30 second timeout for client connections (30,000ms) and 3 retries.
+Valid timeout values range from 0 to 1000 seconds (1,000,000 ms) with 0 indicating no timeout. retries can range from 0 to 256.

 A load balancer name has a max length that can be determined by querying limits.